FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Panning_Algorithms.md

 > ★ Speakers can be freely positioned when using DBAP - look for reflections and reverberations in a room to enhance spatial aspects.

-## K Nearest Neighbor (KNN)
+## K-Nearest Neighbor (KNN)

 KNN is another panning type that does not depend on a _Sweet Spot_ to be perceived correctly.
 It is a version of a 'Nearest-neighbor' interpolation algorithm.
 This family of algorithms are also used in the fields of complex systems, 3D graphics and network science to name a few.
 In _SPAT Revolution_, you can sonically explore a network of loudspeakers using this panning type and some virtual sound sources.

-**How Does It Work?**
+**How does it work?**

 An interesting parameter of KNN is that the user gets manual control over one of the main coefficients in the underlying algorithm.
-The parameter is called _Nearest Neighbor Spreading_.
-It sets a maximum limit to the number of speakers that the algorithm can use as neighbors - the parameter becomes available as a continuously variable percentage _for each virtual source_ in a _SPAT Revolution_ room.
+The parameter is called _Nearest Neighbor spreading_.
+It sets a maximum limit to speakers number that the algorithm can use as neighbors.
+The parameter becomes available as a continuously variable percentage _for each virtual source_ in a _SPAT Revolution_ room.

 ![Source Spreading](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Room/SourceSpreading.png)